garraflavatra/yeslint/README.md

 After installing, run `npx eslint .` to lint your code for the first time, or use `npx eslint --fix .` to lint while automatically fixing all auto-fixable problems ESLint finds in your codebase.

+## Feedback

+Please feel free to [report](https://github.com/garraflavatra/yeslint/issues/new) any issues and questions!
+Much appreciated :)

 ## Author & license

 © [Romein van Buren](mailto:romein@vburen.nl) 2023-2024. yeslint! is released under the MIT license — see LICENSE for the full license text.